Chicago Cougars: 1974–75 season

+Media

+The Cougars saw television on all three seasons on WSNS-TV.
+Brad Palmer was sole announcer the first season (of 7 away games), and was replaced by Red Rush afterwards (for 25 and 26 regular season away games, plus 4 away playoff games in 1974.)
+For the away games of the series vs Toronto Toros, the first two were on WFLD and the other two on WCIU.

+Radio was strictly home matches only all three seasons.
+Howard Balson and Lorn Brown or Bud Kelly provided the announcing.
+WJJD-FM was the station for the first season, with a network of stations the other two: WTAQ, WWMM-FM, WGSB and WLNR-FM providing the broadcast.

 Peter Pan Incident

 The Cougars made the playoffs only once, in 1974.
-The initial series versus New England passed without incident, but the next two series would be difficult in more ways than one.
-The International Amphitheatre was unavailable for the second round because it had booked a production of Peter Pan, featuring former Olympic gymnast Cathy Rigby in the title role.
+The initial series against the New England Whalers passed without incident, but the next two series would be difficult in more ways than one.
+The International Amphitheatre was unavailable for the second round because it had booked a production of Peter Pan, featuring actress and former Olympic gymnast Cathy Rigby in the title role.
 Though the team did negotiate for use of Chicago Stadium, the home of the rival Chicago Black Hawks of the NHL and the National Basketball Association's Chicago Bulls, it too was unavailable because both those teams were playing in their own playoffs.
 The team briefly considered playing the matches at the Cleveland Arena before deciding to go to stay in Illinois at a public skating rink, the Randhurst Twin Ice Arena, adjacent to Mount Prospect's Randhurst Mall.
-Though the arena could only hold 2000 spectators, the team played its three home matches of the series in Randhurst.
+Though the arena could only hold 2,000 spectators, the team played its three home matches of the series in Randhurst.

-When the Cougars won their series versus Toronto, the Peter Pan show had moved on, and the Amphitheatre should have been available.
+When the Cougars won their series against the Toronto Toros, the Peter Pan show had moved on, and the Amphitheatre should have been available.
 However, the Amphitheatre had a portable ice surface.
-For reasons that were never stated, the Amphitheatre staff decided the hockey season was over so uncovered and dismantled the copper pipes used to chill the ice.
+For reasons that were never stated, the Amphitheatre staff decided the hockey season was over, so they uncovered and dismantled the copper pipes used to chill the ice.
 The Cougars had no choice but to return to Randhurst for the finals.
 The Cougars never quite recovered from the public relations disaster; one sports reporter had quipped, "The Cougars were beaten by the greatest lightweight of them all — Peter Pan."